 I've had other models from Pentax, Nikon and Mamiya, finally using the landscapers' favorite film Velvia 50 before it was banned!
 Using digital since getting a Nikon D70s, whenever that was.

 I take mainly outdoor landscape shots; mainly because I like being outdoors where there is a lot of landscape.
 And I'm particularly interested in the narrative of journey, whether that's one of time or miles.
 However, I would add that my "journey" is not a road-trip or travel blog; it is far more local, and usually includes walking boots and a coat (*other garments also available).
 I don't think I need to re-connect to the environment; my umbilical cord has never been cut.

 I take photos of people too; preferably "on location", but I have a set of studio lights and a barn if its raining.

 The best ones for me: I get the most satisfaction from taking a series of photos and making a story, with our without words.
-So they're probably with the Blog posts for the most part, either on this website or Escape2Assynt (see links page), which is actually a collaboration of four of us.
 Yes, its always good taking a singular shot, and sometimes that's the appropriate thing to do, but I do prefer a bigger experience.

 Inspired by?
 Influences?
 A couple of contemporary photographers are head and shoulders above the rest (in my opinion!!!): Ragnar Axelsson (Iceland) and Sandra Bartocha (Germany).
 But I can say that I am influenced by songs and artists as much as anything, for example Fairport Convention and David Hockney are on my list.